 When I say losers, I mean lazy people who haven’t tried anything, and hope you’ll do it all.
 They hope you will find their market, product, offer, positioning, angle, and media to sell it.

-Winners have already done the intense work of market research, sourcing/testing products, validating, gaining an audience, etc. You’re helping them be even more efficient with what they’ve already got, rather than building everything for them (which has way too many variables).
+Winners have already done the intense work of market research and insights, discovered their market sophistication level sourcing/testing E-commerce products, validating (like Bezos did), gaining an audience, etc. You’re helping them be even more efficient with what they’ve already got, rather than building everything for them (which has way too many variables).

 For instance, one of my clients had already sold a business bringing in $30,000+/mo. for over $250,000, and was looking to start new and scale, when he brought me on.

 A small sample of the many results is in this post.